Plastic is not only bad for our planet but it is also causing havoc with our bodies

 By nature, plastic DOES leach chemicals and although there is not enough evidence to show that these are harmful to humans, studies are now being conducted to determine their safety.
 Remember that 2 years ago BPA was regarded as 100% safe for human consumption.

-We believe that Plastic is dangerous to you and your babies health.
+I believe that plastic is dangerous to you and your babies health.